bigmlcom/python/docs/index.rst

 Running the Tests
 -----------------

-The tests will be run using `nose <https://nose.readthedocs.org/en/latest/>`_ and `pytest <https://docs.pytest.org/en/7.2.x/>`_ as a transition to pytest stardard tests.
+The tests will be run using `pytest <https://docs.pytest.org/en/7.2.x/>`_.
 You'll need to set up your authentication via environment variables, as explained in the authentication section.
 Also some of the tests need other environment variables like ``BIGML_ORGANIZATION`` to test calls when used by Organization